Wire-Network/wire-docs/docs/api-reference/tooling/clio/usage/how-to-guides/how-to-get-account-information.md

 | The `clio` tool is bundled with the Wire software.
 [Installing Wire core](/docs/getting-started/install-dependencies.md) will install the `clio` and `kiod` command line tools.
 :::

-* Acquire functional understanding of [SYSIO Accounts and Permissions](https://developers.eos.io/welcome/v2.1/protocol/accounts_and_permissions)
+* Acquire functional understanding of [Accounts and Permissions](https://developers.eos.io/welcome/v2.1/protocol/accounts_and_permissions)

 ## Steps